Management of Funds

 However, many registered student organizations at the University of Georgia receive no direct funding from the University or Student Activity Fees.
-These organizations raise money in a variety of ways including the collection of dues, soliciting donations, and sponsoring fun raising promotions and activities.
-Whereas Tate Business Services might maintain a University agency account for some of these organizations' funds, these organizations are basically private associations registered within the University of Georgia rather than functional entities of the University.
-Tate Business Services is not involved in the collection, deposit or maintenance of any funds beyond those in the University account.
-Tate Business Services does encourage any student organization having funds outside the University to follow sound business practices.
+These organizations raise money in a variety of ways including the collection of dues, soliciting donations, and sponsoring fundraising promotions and activities.
+Whereas the Tate Business Office might maintain a University agency account for some of these organizations' funds, these organizations are basically private associations registered within the University of Georgia rather than functional entities of the University.
+The Tate Business Office is not involved in the collection, deposit or maintenance of any funds beyond those in the University account.
+The Tate Business Office does encourage any student organization having funds outside the University to follow sound business practices.

-Registered student organizations are eligible to have a University agency account through Tate Business Services.
+Registered student organizations are eligible to have a University agency account through the Tate Business Office.
 An agency account is a special University account, available to officially registered student organizations which do not receive state or student activity fee funding.
-Income for the organization is usually genereated from dues, donations, fund raising activities, and ticket sales.
+Income for the organization is usually generated from dues, donations, fund raising activities, and ticket sales.

-Upon making a request to establish an account Tate Business Services will prepare the necessary paperwork and route the request through established channels to the General Accounting Office.
-Once approved and established the Dean of Students Business Office will notify the organization advisor and/or treasurer with the new account number.
+Upon making a request to establish an account the Tate Business Office will prepare the necessary paperwork and route the request through established channels to the UGA Accounting Office.
+Once approved and established the Tate Business Office will notify the organization advisor and/or treasurer with the new department number.

 Please consider the following points where requesting an agency account:

 There are several ways to make purchases using a University agency account: